thegreenwebfoundation/carbon.txt/README.md

 ## What is carbon.txt?

-A proposed convention for website owners and digital service providers to demonstrate that their digital infrastructure runs on green power.
+A proposed convention for website owners and digital service providers to demonstrate that their digital infrastructure runs on green electricity.
 This is achieved by reusing existing governance structures, already published data, and existing industry standards as much possible.

 _Note: this is a draft version and we are still ironing out how this might work.
 If you would like to contribute or have questions, please [open a GitHub issue](https://github.com/thegreenwebfoundation/carbon.txt/issues) or email [fershad@thegreenwebfoundation.org](mailto:fershad@thegreenwebfoundation.org)._